LDN For Hashimoto’s Is Not As Effective as You Think

 Doctors including endocrinologists, family practice doctors, and other conventionally trained physicians are often not too keen on writing a prescription for you, even when faced with evidence in the form of clinical studies

-If you work with your doctor and bring in the clinical studies which show that this medication can be effective, then you run a higher chance of getting a prescription.
+If you work with your doctor and bring in the clinical studies that show that this medication can be effective, then you run a higher chance of getting a prescription.

 Remember, though: